iptc/newsinjson/README.md

 Dev schema
 ----------

-"Development" versions of the 1.5 schema and 2.0 schema are available in the `specification` folder and at http://www.iptc.org/std-dev/ninjs/ninjs-schema-dev_0.1_v2.0.json http://www.iptc.org/std-dev/ninjs/ninjs-schema-dev_0.2_v1.4.json
+"Development" versions of the 1.x schema and 2.x schemas are available in the `specification` folder and at http://www.iptc.org/std-dev/ninjs/ninjs-schema-dev_0.1_v2.0.json http://www.iptc.org/std-dev/ninjs/ninjs-schema-dev_0.2_v1.4.json